Abdulazeez007/Day-28-Investigating-a-Mythic-C2-Framework/README.md

 # Day-28-Investigating-a-Mythic-C2-Framework

 By the end of this challenge, you’ll know how to investigate a common C2 (Command and Control) framework called Mythic and what telemetry to look for during an investigation.
-Specifically, we will dive into the agent named `svchost-Phenoixrocks.exe` and trace its activities in our Elastic environment.
+Specifically, we will dive into the agent named `svchost-aurora.exe` and trace its activities in our Elastic environment.

 Let’s get started!

 ## Step 1: Initial Investigation — Discovering the Agent
 To begin, head over to your Elastic Web GUI, click the hamburger icon, and navigate to Discover.
 Make sure to set the time frame to 30 days.
-Then search for the Mythic C2 agent `svchost-Phenoixrocks.exe` (or whatever name your agent might be using in your environment).
+Then search for the Mythic C2 agent `svchost-aurora.exe` (or whatever name your agent might be using in your environment).

 Let’s start investigating the chain of events.
-Imagine, for the sake of practice, that we didn’t already know the agent’s name was `svchost-Phenoixrocks.exe`.
+Imagine, for the sake of practice, that we didn’t already know the agent’s name was `svchost-aurora.exe`.
 How would we identify a C2 agent?

 ## Step 2: Identifying C2 Activity
 There are a few ways to detect a C2 framework in operation: